loopingz/webda.io/docs/pages/Concepts/Authentication.md

 `GET /auth/email/{email}/recover`: start the password reset process by sending an email

+- `204`: Sucessfuly sent recovery email
+- `404`: Email does not exist
+- `429`: Recovery has been sent recently

 `POST /auth/email/passwordRecovery`: finish the password reset process

 `GET /auth/email/{email}/validate`: start the password validation process by sending an email